ray-project/ray/doc/source/rllib/rllib-replay-buffers.rst

         :start-after: __sphinx_doc_replay_buffer_type_specification__begin__
         :end-before: __sphinx_doc_replay_buffer_type_specification__end__

-Apart from specifying a type, other parameters in that config are:
+Apart from the ``type``, you can also specify the ``capacity`` and  other parameters.
+These parameters are mostly constructor arguments for the buffer.
+The following categories exist:

 #.
 Parameters that define how algorithms interact with replay buffers.
     e.g. ``worker_side_prioritization`` to decide where to compute priorities